Skip to main content

 • complying with file closing procedures.

 Some firms appoint one person to conduct random file reviews while others use file-auditing as a training and team building opportunity where colleagues review each other’s files.
-Some practices find it more practical to engage a consultant or someone familiar with the
+Some practices find it more practical to engage a consultant or someone familiar with the practice such as a retired partner.

 Some firms review the files on the substance or quality of legal work as well as compliance with policies and procedures.
 These usually take longer and are often performed as a peer review as they require a person who has expertise in the relevant area of law.
 Whichever approach is adopted, it is important the person undertaking the task can make objective assessments and report candidly.